jegasus/journal-scaler/README.md

 # Instructions
 - Step 1: activate this module in your world
 - Step 2: hover your mouse cursor over a journal sheet window
-- Step 3: hold down `ctrl` and use your mouse wheel to scroll either up or down for increasing or decreasing the font sizes, respectively
+- Step 3: hold down `ctrl` and use your mouse wheel to scroll either up or down to increase or decrease the font sizes, respectively

 ![Journal scaler in action](img/module_in_action.gif)